ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 ### 1. Organising scripts into sections

-As with any piece of writing, it really helps to have a clear structure to your script.
+As with any piece of writing, when writing an R script it really helps to have a clear structure.
 A script is a `.R` file that contains your code - you could directly type code into the R console, but that way you have no record of it, and you won't be able to reuse it later.
 To make a new `.R` file, open RStudio and go to `File/New file/R script`.
 For more information on the general RStudio layout, you can check out our <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">Intro to RStudio tutorial</a>.
 A clearly structured script allows both the writer and the reader to easily navigate through the code to find the desired section.

-`RStudio` has a very useful feature allowing you to see an outline of your script, similar to when using `Microsoft Word`.
-Now that you have made a new (blank) script file, you might notice a little outline icon in the top right corner of the script.
-If you click on it, you will see your outline - currently it is blank since we haven't added any code, but once we start creating sections, you will see them appear here.
-You can then click on the section you wish to view, and you are automatically taken to that part of the script.
-No more endless scrolling! __NOTE: If you don't see the outline icon, you most likely do not have the newest version of RStudio - if you want to get this feature, please update.__
+The best way to split your script into sections is to use comments.
+You can define a comment by adding `#` to the start of any line and typing text after it, e.g. `# ggplot of population frequency`.
+Then underneath that comment you would write the code for making your ggplot.
+RStudio has a neat feature whereby you can make your sections into an outline, similar to that which you can find in `Microsoft Word`.
+To add a comment to the outline, type four `-` after your comment text, e.g. `# ggplot of population frequency ----`.
+To view your outline, click the button as shown below, you can then click an outline item and jump straight to it, no more scrolling!:

 <center> <img src="{{ site.baseurl }}/img/outline.png" alt="Img" style="width: 800px;"/> </center>

-To create sections, first you need to add a comment using the `#` symbol.
-Comments are incredibly useful for making sense of code and clarifying what you are doing, and why you are doing it.
-Once you have a comment statement, like `# Testing comments`, you can add four or more `#` or `-` to make that comment the start of a section (e.g. `# Testing comments ----`).
-In your outline you will see this comment as your first section.
+__NOTE: If you don't see the outline icon, you most likely do not have the newest version of RStudio - if you want to get this feature, please update.__

 #### Script structure:

-__There are no strict rules and you can adapt the number and names of sections to your needs, but in general a script includes the following sections:__
+__There are no strict rules for the number and names of sections, you can adapt section content to your needs, but in general a script includes the following sections:__

-__Introductory section__ - Author statement (what does this script do?), author(s) names, contact details and date.
+__Introduction__ - Author statement (what does this script do?), author(s) names, contact details and date.

 __Libraries__ - What packages are you using for this script?
 Keep all of them together at the start of your script.
 When switching between scripts, with your packages already loaded, it's easy to forget to copy across the library, which means future you might get confused as to why the code isn't working anymore.
 Your library will be extra informative to you and other people if you add in comments about what you are using each package for.

-__Here are two examples, good and bad, to illustrate these first two sections.__
+Here are two examples, good and bad, to illustrate these first two sections:

-__A not particularly useful script intro:__
+A not particularly useful script intro:

 ```r
 # My analysis
 ```

-__A more informative script intro:__
+A more informative script intro:

 ```r
 # Analysing vertebrate population change based on the Living Planet Index